Modeled, not named

 Next step

-The point is not to copy a story.
-The point is to name the lane, the owner, the systems, the review rule, and the KPI before build work starts.
+Do not copy the story.
+Name the lane, the owner, the systems, the review rule, and the KPI before build work starts.